ezra-varady/react-semantic-search/README.md

 ## Use

-If you navigate to the site's address you should see a page Like the one below
+If you navigate to the site's address you should see a page Like the one below.
+The llamas won't be there if you don't have a dataset embedded though
 ![Search](images/llama.png)

-I have some hard coded values that will break if you don't have the cal-256 embeddings, but future searches will work, if there's interest I can fix this easily.
 Below are some examples of using the application

 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|